o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ## Submitting docs

-When you make changes or create new docs, you must submit a pull request (PR) for review before the changes can be merged into `o3de.org:main`.
+When you make changes or create new docs, you must create a pull request (PR) for review before the changes can be merged into `o3de.org:main`.
 PRs allow peer contributors to review contributions for several potential issues, including technical accuracy, spelling, grammar, clarity, and style.

 The current list of active PRs is here [O3DE repository pull requests (PRs)](https://github.com/o3de/o3de.org/pulls).